tardate/LittleCodingKata/security/ssl_cert_chains/README.md

 > In the following notes, I have used the url `https://www.redacted-domain.name/` in place of the actual site in question
 > to obscure the identity of the site (as it is not particularly relevant).
-> Hence: commands shown here using that url will not work as-is - they need a real url substrituted first!
+> Hence: commands shown here using that url will not work as-is - they need a real url substituted first!

 ## Notes